nextcloud/documentation/admin_manual/installation/php_54_installation.rst

  service httpd restart

-Verify with ``phpinfo`` that your Apache server is using PHP 5.4 and loading the correct modules; see
+Verify with :ref:`label-phpinfo` that your Apache server is using PHP 5.4 and loading the correct modules.
-https://doc.owncloud.org/server/8.1/admin_manual/configuration_server/performance_tuning.html#php-version-and-information to learn how to use ``phpinfo``.

 CentOS 6
 --------